suhaib99/suhaib99/README.md

 - 🎓 **Education**: Bachelor of Science in Computer Science from the University of Calgary
 - 🛠️ **Currently Exploring**: FullStack Development and Data Science
 - 💻 **Tech Stack**: Python, JavaScript, SQL, React, Django, Node.js, FastAPI, and more
-- 🌐 **Looking For**: Opportunities in data analytics, technical consulting, and development
+- 🌐 **Looking For**: Opportunities in data analytics, technical consulting, and software development

 ### 💡 Skills and Technologies